-This programme provides knowledge in all aspects of construction maintenance operations including carpentry, joinery, bricklaying, plastering and tiling together with the underpinning and supporting knowledge to work safely in the construction sector.
+This programme provides knowledge in all aspects of construction maintenance operations including carpentry, bricklaying and plastering together with the underpinning and supporting knowledge to work safely in the construction sector.

 Students on this course will be invited to attend cross-college events that will develop their job skills.
 Examples of previous events students have attended are: